University for Peace: Doctoral program

 The University for Peace has a doctoral programme in peace and conflict studies since 2012.
 The programme offers a research track and a professional track.

 Accreditation

+The university has been a member organisation of the Costa Rican accreditation organisation SINAES since 2008.
+SINAES has evaluated and accredited the larger graduate programmes at the university, while its other programmes are in the process of accreditation.

-The Charter of the University for Peace gives the authority to UPEACE to "grant master's degrees and doctorates".
-As the resolution to establish the University for Peace was taken by consensus in the General Assembly, the authorisation to award degrees is legally valid in all countries as per international law.
+Additionally, degrees awarded by the university are recognized under international law, as the Charter of the University for Peace gives the authority to "grant master's degrees and doctorates".
+As the resolution to establish the University for Peace was taken by consensus in the General Assembly, the authorisation to award degrees is in theory legally valid in all countries.

-Many programmes at the campus in Costa Rica are also accredited by the Costa Rican accreditation organisation SINAES, or are in the process of obtaining accreditation.
-Accreditation in Costa Rica is not mandatory.

 University for Peace degrees are verified by the International Association of Universities/UNESCO.

-Outreach

-The U.S. Association for the University for Peace is a 501(c)(3) nonprofit organization established in 2006 to advance the University for Peace and the practice of education for peace in the United States.
-UPEACE/US projects include DCPEACE, an initiative to empower teachers, youth, and families with the skills and knowledge necessary to effectively serve as peacebuilders in their communities and Peace Rooms, a program that connect classrooms of middle school students from Costa Rica and Washington, D.C., through the use of virtual networking technology for the purpose of developing core concepts of global citizenship and peace education.